TASKS & OBJECTIVES

 The Anna Polke Foundation, founded in 2018, is a non-profit foundation based in Cologne.
 Its main task is to encourage people to engage with the work of Sigmar Polke, who died in Cologne in 2010 and still today is one of the most influential contemporary artists.
 As the artist’s daughter, the founder Anna Polke aims to keep alive her father’s work and to invite academics and scholars to do research on Sigmar Polke’s oeuvre.
 To this end, starting in 2019 the foundation is granting scholarships for academic research projects that open up new perspectives on Polke’s work.
 The foundation is building an archive, which once completed will be available for research purposes.
 Furthermore, symposia, exhibitions, publications, and an oral art history project are in planning.
 By supporting external projects and carrying out its own projects, the Anna Polke Foundation is involved in research, art, culture, and education, and, in the spirit of Sigmar Polke, intends to make a contribution to cultural life extending beyond the artist’s life and that of the founder.

 Anna Polke was born on 22 June 1964, four years after her brother Georg, as the second child of Karin and Sigmar Polke.
 Shortly after her birth her family moved into a flat on Kirchfeldstraße in Düsseldorf, in which family life, the artist’s studio, and a vibrant exchange with artist colleagues and collaborators merged.
 After Karin and Sigmar Polke separated, Anna lived with her mother and her brother Georg in Berlin.
 She studied acting at the Hochschule für Musik und Darstellende Kunst in Hamburg.
 After working at the Staatstheater Darmstadt and the Hamburger Schauspielhaus, she has since 1992 performed at Theater Oberhausen, where she received the audience prize twice and in 2018 was awarded the Jury First Prize for her role in Das dritte Leben des Fritz Giga.
 In addition, she is active as a photographer and filmmaker and has shown her work in various exhibitions.
-Anna Polke always had a close relationship with her father, and it is her heartfelt desire to contribute to the analysis of his work.

 Managing Director and Head of Administration